Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US006 - Create a task category" as there must be at least one task category to classify the task being created.

 ### 1.5 Input and Output Data

 **Input Data:**

-* Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost

-* Selected data:
-    * a task category
+* n\a

 **Output Data:**

-* List of existing task categories
-* (In)Success of the operation
+* List of vehicles that need the check-up

 ### 1.6.
 System Sequence Diagram (SSD)